We have been notified that 3910 regular rural carriers were overpaid as part of their retro-active contractual payments received on May 15, 2020.

 For example: if you were initially paid for 120 minutes of 8127 time at your hourly rate of $24.00 and, in calculating the retro-active rate, your new hourly rate was $24.45, the difference paid to you retroactively should have been 90 cents.
 The error in programming that occurred paid the carrier the full 120 minutes at the full new rate-$24.45, resulting in an overpayment of $48.00.

 As a result, these 3910 regular carriers were overpaid ranging from a few dollars to well over a thousand dollars.

 The USPS is going to recoup these overpayments.
-For those with an overpayment of 15% or less of their bi-weekly net pay, the overage will be adjusted and subtracted in a single pay period.
+For those with an overpayment of 15% or less of their bi-weekly net pay, the overage will be adjusted and subtracted in a single pay period in paychecks dated October 16, 2020 (PP 21).
 It will show on your paystub as a “supplemental” adjustment or “8127” adjustment.
-These adjustments are tentatively scheduled to be made in PP16 or PP17.
-We will keep you apprised if and when further information becomes available.
-For those who owe more than 15% of a net check, you will receive an invoice from the USPS and normal collection procedures will apply.
+For those who owe more than 15% of a net check (approximately $200), you will receive an invoice from the USPS and normal collection procedures will apply.
 Your assigned District Representative has a list of all regular carriers involved and the amounts overpaid.
 Feel free to contact them if you believe this overpayment may apply to you.

 UPDATE: Overpayment of Retroactive Supplemental Pay (8127 Time) Adjustments to Appear on October 16, 2020 Paychecks